matthewscharles/instrument-maker/README.md

 ---

-## How does this differ from regular Pd?
+## How do the objects differ from regular Pd?

 Our focus has so far on a separation between graphical interface and interactions - there are no on-screen objects that act as sliders or buttons, as we encourage users to work toward physical outcomes.
 Of course, this decision in itself represents more access barriers, but we're working back toward something a bit more integrated.